Rolls-Royce Conway: Early models

 The work on the RCo.2 was soon put to good use.
 In October 1952, the Royal Air Force awarded a contract for the Vickers V-1000, a large jet-powered strategic transport that was intended to allow the V bomber force to be supported in the field through air supply only.
 Vickers also planned on developing a passenger version of the same basic design as the VC-7.
-The V-1000 design looked like an enlarged de Havilland Comet but from the Valiant it took the wing layout and added a compound sweep (a passing vogue in UK design).
+The V-1000 design looked like an enlarged de Havilland Comet (A successor model of this machine was also planned to use Rolls-Royce Conway, but this model ultimately did not come to fruition.) but from the Valiant it took the wing layout and added a compound sweep (a passing vogue in UK design).
 It also featured the Comet's wing-embedded engines, demanding an engine with a small cross-section, which limited the amount of bypass the engine could use.
 It nevertheless required higher power to support a 230000 lb gross weight, so Rolls responded with the larger RCo.5.

 The new engine was similar to the RCo.2 in most ways, differing in details.
 The low-pressure compressor now had six stages and the high-pressure nine, driven by two and one stage turbines respectively.
 The first RCo.5 ran in July 1953 and passed an official type rating in August 1955 at 13000 lbf.
 Construction of the prototype V-1000 was well underway at Vickers Armstrong's Wisley works in the summer of 1955 when the entire project was cancelled.
 Having second thoughts about the concept of basing the V-bombers away from the UK, the need for the V-1000 became questionable and it became an easy decision to drop the project.